supervisely-ecosystem/ui-widgets-demos/selection/004_select_project/README.md

 ### show_label

-Determine show text `Project` on widget or not, work only if `compact` is True.
+Determine show text `Project` on widget or not.
+This parameter only affects when parameter `compact` is `True`.

 **type:** `bool`